HCL-TECH-SOFTWARE/voltscript-testing/docs/howto/validation.md

 Call testSuite.describe("age sensible").assertTrue(person.age < 110)
 ```

-We need to pass a name to the BaliTestSuite in line 1, even though it's not being used.
+We need to pass a name to the TestSuite in line 1, even though it's not being used.
 The key is line 2, where we suppress the report.
-If we did not, when the code finishes and the BaliTestSuite is deleted, the HTML reports would be generated - unnecessarily.
+If we did not, when the code finishes and the TestSuite is deleted, the HTML reports would be generated - unnecessarily.

 In lines 3 - 8 we run the tests.
 Age is an integer, so could potentially be a negative integer, or much bigger than the age a person could be.